nienkedekker/nienke.dev/content/introduction-to-functional-programming-for-js-developers.md

 - Pure functions are functions that, given the same input, always return the same output, and have no side-effects.
 They can be used as simple, re-usable building blocks.
 - A side effect is a change in your application's state that can be observed *outside of the function that calls that change*.
 A function that writes data to your file system is an impure function, because you can see its results somewhere other than inside the function.
-- Immutability is a *thing* that cannot be modified after it's created.
-An immutable object is an object that you can't add new properties on after its creation.
+- Immutability means you cannot modify something after it's created -- like shared state.
+For example, an immutable object is an object that you can't add new properties on after its creation.

 Right, I hear your thinking: how the *heck* will my program get anything done if I can't do any of those things?
 How does one write a working application where, let's say, a user is allowed to upload images and overwrite those images with newer ones if I'm not allowed to mutate objects?
 Or use side effects?